saeedsamimi/MrClobberBackyard/README.md

 ## Winning
 1. Most mouse points after 15 rounds win.
 Ties broken by a higher total power/defense point.
-2. Final scores displayed and saved to a text file named "./save/state.txt".
+2. Final scores displayed and saved to a text file named `./save/state.txt`.
 3. You can save and resume the game as well as you want.
 The game data will be encrypted and saved in "./save/game.dat".

+## Online Storage
+- You can save your maps on server and use them on everywhere.
+You need to run fill your credentials in `networking/profile.conf` and then run online_map Program.
 ---

 ## Team: